-Jill Jameson is in her fourth season as the Badgers' director of operations.
+Jill Jameson is in her fifth season as the Badgers' director of operations.
 Jameson is in charge of arranging team travel, overseeing the sport budget and team equipment as well as coordinating community service and summer camps.

 Jameson came to Wisconsin after serving as the director of women's basketball operations at Virginia Tech for seven years.
 The Hokies made two NCAA tournament appearances and one WNIT appearance during her tenure.